No. 5 South Carolina women win 13th straight over Florida - WHIZ News

 Boston closed the half in dominating fashion, pulling down missed shot under the Florida basket with six seconds left, rushing up the court and stopping to pop a short jumper.

-Florida cut a 22-point lead to 57-47 late in the third quarter, but the Gamecocks opened the final period with an 6-1 burst to win their 20th straight over SEC competition.
+Florida cut a 22-point lead to 57-47 late in the third quarter, but the Gamecocks opened the final period with an 6-1 burst to restore the large lead.

 Briggs tied her career high with 23 points to lead the Gators.